PauloPhagula/site/_posts/2024-07-10-til-rails-xor-validation.md

     errors.add(
       :base,
       :a_or_b_required,
-      message: 'either a or b must be present'
+      message: 'either a or b must be present, but not both' ) end end
-    )
-  end
-end